MacklinBLee/cogs121-assignment1/README.md

 Heuristics

 1. Visibility of system status
-When the user presses the submit button we included a message letting them know the information is recorded
+	When the user presses the submit button and/or presses enter they will see their message show up immediately above the in the chatbox, showing that it was successfully submitted.
+Having the new message appear close to the message submission box also helps the user see it faster in terms of closeness in the Gestalt principles.

 2. Match between system and the real world
-We included a logout button in the top right corner, just as it appears in many other applications
+	We inverted the original chat format so that the newest messages appear at the bottom of the chatbox like  in most chat rooms that exist such as facebook messenger.
+We also included a logout button in the top right corner, just as it appears in many other applications so it meets user expectations.

 3. User control and freedom
-To give the user control in case they scroll too far to the bottom reading comments, we included a “scroll to the top button” as a fast way to get back to the top to make a comment of their own
+	Regardless of where the scroll bar is for the chat window when the user sends a message it automatically goes to the bottom to the most updated portion of the chat.

 4. Consistency and standards
-We kept the style on the login page the same as the home page for consistency.
-We wanted it to be clear two pages were from the same application
+	We kept the colors from the login page the same as the colors for the home page.
+We wanted to make sure the login page looked like the same application as the home page.

 5. Error prevention
-We include a text explaining that every field is required
+	We include a text explaining that a message is required before hitting enter to send a message

 6. Recognition rather than recall
-We left the ability to comment right under the photo so the user does not need to scroll to the top to remember what the photo looks like before commenting.
-They can look at the picture while commenting
+	We kept the main functionality all on one page with tabs so the user doesn't need to scroll down to find the game.
+All the tabs are labelled so the user does not need to remember what the purpose of each tab is.

 7. Flexibility and efficiency of use
 	For the experienced user we made it so the user could submit a comment by either clicking on the submit button or by simply pressing “enter”

 8. Aesthetic and minimalist design
 	We kept the information clean and relevant without redundant information

 9. Help users recognize, diagnose, and recover from errors We give an error if the user does not fill out all the required fields and tell them which field is not filled

 10. Help and documentation
-We designed our application to be simple and straightforward so that documentation would not be required.
-We believe additional help/documentation would hinder our minimalistic design
+	We included a home tab as an introduction before the user clicks a game.
+This includes a  brief introduction of the site's purpose and an intro to how to play the game, we designed our application to be simple and straightforward so that not much documentation would be needed.

 Group Member Contribution

 Donna
-	Worked through 1.1-1.2 to understand passports.
-	Worked through 1.3 to understand sockets
-	Created an icon for our application “smARTr”
+	-Created an icon for our application “gamr”
-	Basic mockup/wireframe for the application
+	-Basic mockup/wireframe for the application
+	-When the user submits a comment it will dynamically scroll to the bottom -Created functional socket.io

 Macklin
-	Worked through 1.1-1.2 to understand passports.
-	Used Donna’s part 1 of the assignment to create a skeleton for our project Created a new css style page and started basic styling Added an auto scroll that goes back to the top of the screen.
-The icon appears if you scroll below the fold Redesign the comment section
+	-Created a new css style page and started basic styling -Created dynamic tabs for each game
+	-Integration of twitter passport.js
+	-Wrote the basic heuristics before discussing with the whole group

 Edward
-	Came up with the art idea for the application
+	-Came up with the gaming chat room idea
-	CSS for login and home screens
+	-CSS for home screens (positioning of game, chatroom, and messages)

 Chris
-	CSS for login and home screens
-	Chose the color scheme for the application and overall design decisions Redesigned the login screen
+	-CSS for login screens (positioning of login button) -Chose the game for the application and included a description and “how to play” for the home/help screen